How does mold develop on the ceilings in my home?

 They can enter your home through windows, vents, open doorways, air conditioning, and heating systems.
 Spores can also attach themselves to shoes, clothes, bags, and pets for carrying mold indoors.

 Ceilings can face moisture and mold problems for a variety of reasons.
 Whenever you see mold on the ceiling of your home, then you may have a humidity – condensation or water intrusion problem.
 A water leakage above the ceiling causes mold.
 Usually, mold grows behind walls, but sometimes you see growing on the ceilings.
 To ensure that mold is rising above the ceilings in your home, look for water staining on the ceilings.
 A borescope can be used to look inside the ceiling.
 Beyond the insulation, you can see small patches of mold growth on the drywall paper.
-There can be a large colonies of mold on the other side, maybe black mold or green mold.
+There can be large colony of mold on the other side, maybe black mold or green mold.
 The two main issues and causes of mold are given below:

 - Water intrusion – Liquid moisture